 Education and Schools in Abu Dhabi

 All schools are required to adhere to a uniform school calendar, made up of three terms, with the school year running from September to July.
+The school week runs from Sunday to Thursday, and school hours vary depending on the institution.

 Arabic is a required course at all schools, though no subject testing will be completed in this language – merely achievement in basic proficiency is required.